India, Australia and England boards should do more for Test cricket - Johnny Grave

 But can you say something similar to anyone who says Test cricket is dying in West Indies and South Africa?
 Only if the other boards help them to revive it.

 "Hopefully the South Africa series has woken up the Australian media to the realities of what it's like to operate Test cricket, and unless the boards change the economic model, I don't think Test cricket will thrive outside of the Big Three," Grave said.
 "I don't think it will die either.
 But it could be and should be so much better.
-If the South Africa situation can restart sensible conversations about how we position Test cricket, we would fully welcome that.
-To blame South Africa for that would be unfair."
+If the South Africa situation can restart sensible conversations about how we position Test cricket, we would certainly welcome that and give it our full support."